-There are simple safety precautions that parents can take to lessen the likelihood of injury or death for their children.
-In Oklahoma, the law requires that babies and children younger than 2 years old to be buckled correctly into a rear-facing car seat of an appropriate size, and those car seats must be placed in the back seat of the car.
-Children who are older than two years old but younger than four years old are required to be in an appropriately sized forward-facing car seat.
-Children aged 4 to 8 are required to sit in a fitted car seat or booster seat until they are 4 feet, 9 inches tall in height.
+It’s up to you to make sure that your child is travelling safely and securely in the car.
+In Oklahoma, the law requires that children younger than 2 years old to ride in a rear-facing car seat of an appropriate size.
+Those car seats must be placed in the back seat of the car and tightly secured with restraints.
+The law also requires children between 2 and 4 years old to be in an appropriately sized forward-facing car seat.
+Children aged 4 to 8 are required to sit in a fitted car seat or booster seat until they are 4 feet, 9 inches tall.
 Children 8 and up must always be buckled up properly and, though not required by law, should be sitting in the back seat.

 You can’t always protect our children, though.
 Sometimes it’s out of your hands.
 Regardless of the determined cause, if a negligent driver is responsible for your child’s injury or death, please contact Lloyd & Lloyd for a free evaluation to discuss your legal options.
 We’ve been helping our clients get the justice and compensation they deserve for over 40 years.